 Cordyceps is very difficult to cultivate commercially as it is mostly harvested from the wild.
 There have been many unsuccessful attempts at cultivating it in the lab and they are now becoming rare even in the wilds.

 The India-China border in the northeast is a fertile ground for exotic items.
 Often the locals stray and are detained by soldiers on the other side.
-The primary question arises- In a country that is scientifically developed, why are they relying on an Indian drug which has no scientific evidence of healing every disease?
+The primary question arises- In a country that is scientifically developed, why are they relying on an Indian drug that has no scientific evidence of healing every disease?
 Is it strategic business or a superstitious rumour?

 Image Credits: Google Images